Hill Stations Near Mumbai Within 100 Kms — My Favorite Escapes for a Quick Cool Getaway!

 How to Plan Your Hill Station Getaway

 Planning a trip is the most interesting part of adventure and sometimes we only plan.
-If there are 7 friends planning for a trip, I am sure there will be only 2 ready to go and 2-3 will hardly stand till the departure. 😁 But we care about you, no matter if you go or not but let’s make it clear.
+If there are 7 friends planning for a trip, I am sure there will be only 5 ready and 2-3 will last till the departure. 😁 But we care about you, no matter if you go or not but let’s make it clear.

 🗓️ Best Time to Visit